sheeshcake/koda-js-coding-challenge/readme.md

 #### 2. Server:
 Please setup a node.js server to load data from `server/data/questions.json` and serve as an api for the frontend

+#### 3. UI requirement:
+We provide the design for the trivia app.
+You can check the figma file [here](https://www.figma.com/file/jv7BCh5IYu6xovF6zHy8Ab/Koda-React-Coding-Test?node-id=0%3A1).
+You don't need to follow exactly the same if you do not have enough time.
+We want to see your general HTML/CSS skills and how you behavior when converting a design into a real product.

 ### Intro / Home Screen:

 ![The Intro screen for the app](screenshots/intro.png "The Intro screen for the app")